REACH(C) YOUTH MENTORING YOUTH PROGRAM

 The official launching of the REACH(c) YMY program was December 6, 2017.
 REACH(c) has provided each participating school a curriculum for mentoring students.
 Letters from Hill Harper's book are incorporated in the curriculum, along with other resources.
 Online professional development sessions will be offered to Master Mentors throughout the program.

-- By December 22, 2017, the ten (10) mentors, in collaboration with the Master Mentor and other staff members, will identify one student in an earlier grade to mentor and meet with at least twice a month; and
+The Master Mentor and other staff members, will identify students in an earlier grade to mentor and meet with at least twice a month; and

 Organizational theorists have found that in every organization or group of people striving to work towards a goal commonly divide into three groups of functionalities.
 Those functionalities- high, average, and low levels- align to the effort and capacity of the individuals within them.
 The 10-80-10 theory divides the group into the top echelon of the organization and works to ensure that every action and effort is directed to accomplish the ultimate goals and vision of the organization.
 In schools, those people are committed to ensuring that the impact of their school yields high student achievement.
 During this month, the group will focus on students’ efforts to become part of the top 10%.